plausible/website/_articles/website-analytics-platform-for-freelancers-and-agencies.md

 ---
 layout: article
 title: Website analytics platform for freelancers and agencies
+description: With Plausible Analytics, we believe we have created a better and easier website analytics solution for certain use cases both for freelancers and agencies, but their clients too.
+permalink: /for-freelancers-agencies
 ---
 One of the use cases [Plausible Analytics](https://plausible.io/) was specifically designed for are the freelancers and agencies who work with clients developing their websites, communication and marketing practices.